infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 -rw-------  1 alice  staff    14B Jan 20 16:59 awesome.txt
 ```

-Indeed, one must take into account that:
+One must take into account that:

 - User and group IDs are set to the user who mounted the file system if he/she has read or write access to the file.
 Otherwise they are set to root.
 Changing them (using _chown_) has no effect.
-- User read/write access mode (u+r and u+w) are set according to the ACLs, properly reflecting what operations the user having mounted the file system is allowed to perform.
-Changing those flags has no effect.
+- User read/write access mode (u+r and u+w) are set according to the ACLs, properly reflecting what operations the user who mounted the file system is allowed to perform.
+Changing these flags has no effect.
 - User execute access mode can be set or cleared and is preserved.
-Noteworthy is that this protection is not ensured at the network level through cryptographic mechanisms as it is the case for read and write.
+This flag is not ensured at the network level through cryptographic mechanisms.
 Instead, a flag is just set to indicate that the file is 'executable'.
 - Group modes are irrelevant and set to zero.
-- Others read/write access mode can be set to make the object readable/writable for all.
+- Others read/write access modes can be set to make the object readable/writable for all.
 See <a href="#world-readability-writability">World-readability/writability</a> for more information.

 ### Create a group ###

-Infinit supports the concept of group i.e a collection of users.
-Such groups ease the process of access control management by allowing a user to re-reference groups of users it has previously created/used.
+Infinit supports the concept of groups i.e a collection of users.
+Such groups ease the process of access control management by allowing a user to re-reference groups of users.

-A group is identified by it's unique name, and can be created by any user in the network.
-It stores a list of group members that can be users and other groups, leading to hierarchical groups.
-This member list can be modified only by the users managing the group, by default only the user who created it.
+Each group is identified by a unique name, and can be created by any user in the network.
+It stores a list of group members that can be users and other groups, resulting in hierarchical groups.
+A group's member list can be modified only by the users administrating the group.
+By default only the user who created it is the administrator of the group.
 Below is shown an example of group creation:

 ```
 $> infinit-acl --group --create --name marketing --path .